-The introductory anthropology courses I was taking began to reawaken an interest in exotic locales and peoples that I had unknowingly cultivated by reading comic books in my pre-teen years.
-My favorite comic books were the Donald Duck and Uncle Scrooge comics, drawn by the famous Disney artist, Carl Barks.
-I have come to learn in later years that many of the exotic trips Barks sent Donald and Scrooge on had their genesis in National Geographic articles detailing the peoples and places from far away.
-I began my own subscription to National Geographic in 1962 and it served to keep me aware of the great variety of the human experience.
-Popular culture also played a role in my late 1960s interest in physical anthropology.
+The introductory anthropology courses reawakened an interest in exotic locales and peoples that I had unknowingly cultivated by reading comic books in my pre-teen years.
+My favorite comic books were the Donald Duck and Uncle Scrooge comics, especially the adventures to foreign places they took with the nephews, drawn by the famous Disney artist, Carl Barks.
+I have come to learn that many of the exotic trips Barks sent the ducks on had their genesis in National Geographic articles detailing the peoples and places from far away.
+I began my own subscription to National Geographic in 1962 and it helped to keep me aware of the great variety of the human experience.
+Popular culture also played a role in my interest in physical anthropology.
 The hottest film showing while I was taking my first anthropology class was 2001: A Space Odyssey.
-The opening sequence depicting Robert Ardrey‘s and Raymond Dart’s views of man the aggressor was just what I was reading about and studying in class.
-I quickly forgot about my desire to pursue psychology and threw myself into studying biological anthropology.
+The opening sequence depicting Robert Ardrey and Raymond Dart’s views of early man portrayed what I was reading about in class.
+I threw myself into studying biological anthropology.

-The second time I taught the course, I picked up a book, Joseph Graves’s 2001 book “The Emperor’s New Clothes: Biological Theories of Race at the Millennium,” and that played a significant role in helping me develop subsequent iterations of the course.
-I greatly enjoyed reading his description of the history of the concepts of human variation through time and then the very accessible way he related biological facts about how racial thinking simply doesn’t capture actual patterns of human genetic variation.
-I already taught a lot about how human biological variation was patterned by forces of mutation, migration, natural selection and random processes, so what I felt I needed to do was add in the historical information and couple that with an abbreviated but lay-accessible version of the biology of human variation.
-Since then I have become much more familiar with the literature on slavery, Jim Crow, institutional racism, and white privilege and I continue to add that material into the class.
+The second time I taught the course, I picked up a book by Joseph Graves, “The Emperor’s New Clothes: Biological Theories of Race at the Millennium,” that played an important role in developing the course.
+I loved his description of the history of the race concept and the accessible way he related biological facts about human genetic variation.
+I already taught a lot about human variation in other courses, so what I needed here was to add in the historical information and make the biology of human variation understandable to folks without a biological background.
+Over the years I have become much more familiar with the literature on slavery, Jim Crow, institutional racism, white privilege, patterns of DNA variability and other race-related topics.